willi-kappler/node_crunch/README.md

 ### BOINC

-[BOINC](https://boinc.berkeley.edu/) (Berkeley Open Infrastructure for Network Computing) is also used for distributed computing and is well tested and highly performant.
+[BOINC](https://boinc.berkeley.edu/) (Berkeley Open Infrastructure for Network Computing) is also used for distributed computing and is well tested and high-performance.
 Scientists use it to scale their computations massively by providing desktop clients that can run as screen savers on normal PCs, Macs, etc. It utilizes the resources that the computer is currently not using for numeric computations.
 The most famous (and first) application is the SETI@home client.
 Node Crunch is a lot smaller but also a lot easier to set up ;-)

 ## TODO